petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/connecting-a-vpn-server-to-liferay-cloud.md

 1. If you're using OpenVPN and your VPN has static key enabled, add the static key.

-1. (Optional) Select an auto hash function used to generate an HMAC signature for data authenticity, and the encryption algorithm used.
+1. (Optional) Select an auto hash function used to generate an HMAC signature for data authenticity and the encryption algorithm used.
 The default values are `SHA256` and `AES-256-CBC`, respectively.

     ![Change the auto hash function and encryption cipher to the desired algorithms while you're setting up your VPN connection.](./connecting-a-vpn-server-to-liferay-cloud/images/03.png)